iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 - ``COLOR_IOTA = Array<byte>(0, 0, 0, ..., 0)`` represents the *base color* of uncolored coins.

-- ``COLOR_MINT = Array<byte>(255, 255, 255, ..., 255)``
+- ``COLOR_MINT = Array<byte>(255, 255, 255, ..., 255)`` represents a color which is being replaced by the

-  represents a color which is being replaced by the ``Transaction ID`` before booking as an output in the ledger state.
+  ``Transaction ID`` before being booked as an output.
 It is consequently used to "mint" new colored coins.

-A **colored balance** is a combination of a numeric balance with its corresponding color:
+A **colored balance** is accordingly a combination of a numeric balance with its corresponding color:

 ``ColoredBalance = {Balance: uint64, Color: Color}``

 ### Outputs

-An Output is consequently a list of colored balances that were spent by a particular transaction to a certain address.
-In addition to the list of colored balances and its ID, we store an *opcode* that defines how this output can be unlocked.
+An Output is a container for the colored balances that were spent by a particular transaction to a certain address.
+In addition to the list of colored balances and its ID, we store an ``OPCode`` and a corresponding ``OPCodeMetadata``.

-``Output = {ID: OutputID, Balances: Array<ColoredBalance>, OpCode: byte}``
+``Output = {ID: OutputID, Balances: Array<ColoredBalance>, OpCode: OPCode, OPCodeMetadata: Array<byte>}``

+### OPCodes

+Currently, an output is *unlocked* if there is a valid signature for the address that holds the output and it is not possible to define alternative conditions.

+There are however use cases where being able to define additional conditions might be useful.
+A famous example are hashlocks and timelocks, that are used to create [Hashed Timelock Contracts](https://en.bitcoinwiki.org/wiki/Hashed_Timelock_Contracts) enabling things like atomic swaps and 2nd layer scaling solutions like the Lightning Network.

+The opcode will allow us to build dynamic unlock methods that are checking additional conditions next to the

 # Drawbacks

-Bigger ledger state
+The biggest drawback of this approach is the additional disk space it consumes to store the additional information.
+If sweeping becomes a central part of the protocol with all wallets supporting it, then this solution will however most probably not perform much worse than an account-based ledger.

+Considering how the ledger state is managed today, with several *checkpoints* where we *cache the ledger state* to reduce possible tangle walking time, it is however even possible that the resource consumption drops because we are no longer able

+It does not introduce a new attack vector because it is already today possible to spread out small balances on

 # Rationale and alternatives